 Though the digital transformation of industry is still in its earliest stages, one thing is clear: data is the factor around which everything pivots.
 In the manufacturing industries, generating data for use in Industrial Internet of Things (IIoT) or Industry 4.0 initiatives is the easy part.
 After all, every device—from high level systems like robotics down to the simplest sensor—creates a steady stream of data when in use.

 The growing use of analytics across industry needs all of this data to provide the insights that operations and business leaders are looking for from their Industry 4.0 investments.
 But raw machine data is not always very palatable to analytics software.
 The main reasons for this are data inconsistencies across machinery, lack of data contextualization and normalization, accessibility to data by operations and IT, and the inherent difficulties of managing and securing data flows.

 Among these reasons, contextualization is one of the biggest issues confounding data analytics software.
-Think of it this way, if you send a sensor’s data point feed with the name F8:4 and a value of 52.2 into an analytics software package, how does it know if this is a temperature value, if it’s in Celsius or Fahrenheit, where it comes from, and what operating limits it correlates to (i.e., is 52.2 an acceptable reading or an indication of a problem?).
+Think of it this way: If you send a sensor’s data point feed with the name F8:4 and a value of 52.2 into an analytics software package, how does the software know if this is a temperature value, or if it’s in Celsius or Fahrenheit, or where it comes from, or what operating limits it correlates to (i.e. is 52.2 an acceptable reading or an indication of a problem?).

 To address this issue, Tony Paine, John Harrington, and Torey Penrod-Cambra founded HighByte in 2018 to create a method for contextualizing and standardizing industrial data at the edge and managing its flow to various consuming applications.
 If the founders’ names sound familiar, it’s because they all previously worked at Kepware—which gives them all a deep background in industrial device communications.